atdh/individual_project_db_3010/README.md

 # individual_project_db_3010
-We created a simple key-value store database (implemented using a Binary Search Tree) in C++.
+We created a key-value store database (implemented using a Binary Search Tree) in C++.
 Users will be able to do the four REST operations (GET, POST, PUT, and DELETE) on this database while admin users will also be able to delete users.
-In order to use the database, first they need to either login or sign up using the GUI application (written with the Qt library) and from there, they have buttons to call out their respective REST operations.
+In order to use the database, first they need to either login or sign up using the GUI application (written with the Qt library) and from there, they will be brought to another window with buttons to call out their respective REST operations.

 ## Repo structure
 In the code folder, it consists of the main project (PPWProj.pro) and three folders (src, app, and tests) that belong to each of their respective sub projects (src.pro, app.pro, and tests.pro).
 The `src` folder contains all of the code for the database and the Qt application code.
 The `app` folder contains the main.cpp file that runs the application.
 The `tests` folder contains the catch.hpp file and the main.cpp file, which is responsible for running the unit tests.